aaronrussell/compass-vgrid-plugin/README.md

 ## Using vGrid with an existing project

-To use vGrid with an existing project simply import the required framework to your SASS.
+To use vGrid with an existing project simply import the required framework type to your SASS.
 For example:

     @import "vgrid/fixed";